 Certain chemicals and compounds enter our systems, binding to cells and DNA.
-This is extremely dangerous over a long period of time, as it is known to cause severe acne like symptoms, especially around the face, and skin lesions on the body, but also causes other systemic issues1.
+This is extremely dangerous over a long period of time, as it is known to cause severe acne-like symptoms, especially around the face, and skin lesions on the body, but also causes other systemic issues1.

 Skin Irritation and Dermatitis

-Many pollutants combined with UV radiation have the capability to cause inflammatory and/or allergic reactions which can results in atopic dermatitis or eczema1.
+Many pollutants combined with UV radiation have the capability to cause inflammatory and/or allergic reactions which can result in atopic dermatitis or eczema1.
 This is caused by the chemicals reacting to our cells leading to an overactive response from our immune systems.
 This is more commonly seen among children living in cities, exposed to higher levels of pollution1.